-State Records holds notebooks for Judges presiding over hearings in the Court of Marine Inquiry and the Vice Admiralty Court.
+NSW State Archives holds notebooks for Judges presiding over hearings in the Court of Marine Inquiry and the Vice Admiralty Court.

 The Vice Admiralty Court had jurisdiction over commercial disputes involving ships, collisions and salvage.
-Surviving case papers of the Court, 1826-1911 are described in Archives Investigator, under Agency No 1048, Vice Admiralty Courts.
+Surviving case papers of the Court, 1826-1911 are described in our catalogue under Agency No 1048, Vice Admiralty Courts.

-State Records holds papers relating to the Dunbar and Catherine Adamson Memorial, 1857-57.
+NSW State Archives holds papers relating to the Dunbar and Catherine Adamson Memorial, 1857-57.
 These papers include a list of passengers.
 Copies of the papers are available in the reading room at COD 393.

 The Wreck of the Dunbar